ldclakmal/ballerina-security/scenarios/sts/README.md

 ## Overview

 Ballerina Secure Token Service (STS) which supports OAuth2 token issuing and validation.
+This supports both HTTPS and HTTP on port 9445 and 9444 in order.
 This is published into Docker Hub as well.

 [![Docker Pulls](https://img.shields.io/docker/pulls/ldclakmal/ballerina-sts)](https://hub.docker.com/r/ldclakmal/ballerina-sts)